Cerberus-tm/Auxilium/README.md

 You can use the "global" flag `g` to get all matches from a string.

-Trying to access non-existing indexes or names on match objects gives you an error message.
+Trying to access non-existing indices or names on match objects gives you an error message.
 The same applies to non-existing properties or methods of strings, or when you use the wrong number of arguments in a string method.

 Such error messages can be suppressed like so: `"Hello".Silent().BadPropertyName`"